edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-03-04-social-media-training-for-employees.md

 The 63% of people in the U.S. who say [their employers have no social media policy](https://www.pewresearch.org/internet/2016/06/22/social-media-and-the-workplace/) are already at a disadvantage in terms of what’s expected.
 Help your employees avoid issues online with a solid social media policy today.

-{% asset 'blog/2020-03-04-social-media-training-for-employees02.jpg'
-   alt='3% of employees never received a social media policy from their employer' magick:resize='670' %}
+{% picture blog blog/2020-03-04-social-media-training-for-employees02.jpg --alt 3% of employees never received a social media policy from their employer %}

 While the previous examples generally point to specific websites, every social media policy must embrace the variability that is intrinsic to social media.
 Your policy should capture general language that steers an employee online, while still being flexible enough to change over time.